 Strategies We Used

 Label pornography.
 When you see pornography teach your children to say, “That’s pornography, look away or walk away.”
 If it’s on a billboard, tv or movie screen … look away.
 If it’s at the home of a friend or in the bathroom at school, don’t linger and look–walk away and tell an adult.
 Labeling porn for what it is and then practicing the act of looking away is a great way for our kids to start training their brains at a young age.
 I believe this would also work with adults.
 I had a friend tell me that when my boys and her kids were together in the car she heard my son say, “That’s portography, look away.”
-I was so proud of them for doing this even if they didn’t have the word right.
+I was so proud of them for doing this even if they couldn’t say the word “pornography” correctly.

 Talk.
 Unfortunately, images can last a lifetime in our memory.
 I still remember something awful that I saw when I was a little girl while on our car ride home with my family.
 Let your kids know, even though they may already know, that they can talk to you about any questions they may still have about what they saw.
 Those images they saw may last a lifetime.
 Let them know if they find themselves curious about something that later pops into their mind they can always ask you or another trusted adult.
 Talking about it in a healthy way with an adult helps to desexualize the images and feelings that go along with them.
 Let them know that they can always come to you if they’ve seen it and they will not get in trouble.
 Praise them when they do tell you and show lots of grace.
-Keeping the communication lines open is of the essence because you want them to come to you when they see something.
+Keeping the communication lines open is really important because you want them to come to you when they see something.
 You want them processing these things with you and asking you for help if they find their curiosity spiraling out of control.

 Dr. Manning assures us that “talking it out can help get the image out of your head and into a different zone, where it can be perceived and challenged differently.”

-Encourage open communication in your home.
+This encourages open communication in your home.
 Set the tone by letting your kids know that that no topic is off limits which they may want to talk about.
 Obviously, there are age appropriate ways to discuss certain topics with your child but don’t make it off limits.

 Open area internet use.
 Laptops, or for that matter anything that has internet access, happens in the family room.
 Not because I think that at this age my boys will be looking for inappropriate things (although they may), but because the reality is that things pop up on the screen even if they don’t go looking for it.
-The last thing I want is this awful, unsolicited experience that only lasted a few minutes to turn into a lifetime of pornography use because they had access to it in the privacy of our home.
+The last thing I want is this awful, unsolicited experience that only lasted a few minutes to turn into regular pornography use because they had access to it in the privacy of our home.
 Set up filters and wi-fi passwords so that your kids don’t have access to the internet at all hours of the night.
 Don’t give them more power than they can handle.
 Even “good” kids can make bad choices in the middle of the night when they are exhausted and their guards are down, while texting or chatting on the phone with friends.
 The Porn Proof Kids website says,

 To put it simply, pornography activates the sexual part of the feeling brain before a child’s thinking brain even knows what sex is.
 That can set up a very confusing and compelling curiosity which may drive the young child to seek out more and more pornography.